OneDrive/onedrive-api-docs/docs/rest-api/resources/filesysteminfo.md

 ## Remarks

-* **lastAccessedDateTime** is not available for items in SharePoint online or OneDrive for Business.
 * The **FileSystemInfo** property is not available for items in SharePoint Server 2016.

 For more information about the facets on a DriveItem, see [DriveItem](driveitem.md).